semgrep/semgrep-docs/docs/experiments/multiple-focus-metavariables.md

 <iframe src="https://semgrep.dev/embed/editor?snippet=493E" border="0" frameBorder="0" width="100%" height="432"></iframe>

-There are two methods of using multiple metavariables.
+There are two methods of focusing on multiple metavariables.
 Each of them can lead to different results:

 - **Recommended**: Including `focus-metavariable` with more metavariables directly under the `patterns` key returns results regardless of whether there is an overlap between these variables:
     ```yaml